 This is a simple (but free and ad-free) app to pretend to walk the Silk Road.
 It is currently in beta test, determining if there is sufficient interest.
-We are doing a Kickstarter to raise the money for art and to see if there is sufficient interest.
+We successfully raised the money for art, so the app will be released fall 2021.

 If released, the app will have 3 paths initially, between:

-If I can get enough images, I will add these soon:
+Because we raised enough funds for more images, I will add these soon:

 - Samarkand, Uzbekistan and Chang’an China (known today as Xi’an)

-With enough interest, it would be great to add southern routes between Balkh and Sravasti and Allahabad.
+With enough interest, it would be great to add southern routes between Kashgar, Balkh, and Qutb Minar (Delhi) — thought to be the route of Buddhism out of India.

 Users can walk the roads in either direction.